 About Me

-I also teach courses in semantic theory and linguistic typology.
+I teach courses in semantic theory, linguistic typology, and other topics.